Building a rich text editor for UIKit, AppKit and SwiftUI

 }

-With this code, the coordinator will sync changes back to the text binding.
-Still, if we run the test app, the original text still doesn’t update.
+The coordinator will now sync changes back to the text binding.
+Still, if we run the test app, the text still doesn’t update.
 This is because we haven’t put the coordinator to use yet.

-We can fix this by making the rich text editor setup a RichTextCoordinator in makeCoordinator:
+We can fix this by making the editor setup a RichTextCoordinator in makeCoordinator:

 public struct RichTextEditor: ViewRepresentable {